HORMONES

 - ESTRADIOL stimulates production of both ER-αreceptors and androgen receptors (Ars) - promoting a greater hormonal effect for estrogen and androgens;

-- Also, even a low dose of the synthetic estrogen bisphenol A (prolific in our world and bodies today - see Xenoestrogens) has the same effect as natural ESTRADIOL.
+- Also, even a low dose of the synthetic estrogen bisphenol A (prolific in our world and bodies today - see xenoestrogens) has the same effect as natural ESTRADIOL.

 Richter CA, JA Taylor, RL Ruhlen, WV Welshons and FS vom Saal.
 2007.
 ESTRADIOL and bisphenol a stimulate androgen receptor and estrogen receptor gene expression in fetal mouse prostate mesenchyme cells,.
 Environmental Health Perspectives, in press.
 Link